 Are your portions just a little larger than you should maybe have?
-Sometimes it is hard to see that our plates are little bigger than we should because, hey that’s how we grew up, with mama saying eat some more baby, that’s not enough food.
+Sometimes it is hard to see that our plates are a little bigger than we should because, hey that’s how we grew up, with mama saying eat some more baby, that’s not enough food.

 And if there was a grandmother in this situation, well, your plate was full!

 Now, I would never recommend that you count your calories for the rest of your life.
-No ones got time for that.
+No one got time for that.
 But for a while just to be sure just how much you eat, tracking calories can give you a better picture of your food consumption habits.

 It is true that most people under-report their caloric consumption.
 But to sure, try for a while to use tools such as these:

 The caloric calculator helps you see how many calories you should eat and a caloric counter helps you see how many you are actually eating.
 This is crucial especially if you want to know if you’re eating enough protein for example